Mitchell-Paterson/Object-Orientated-Programming-Assignment-2A/# Changes from plan.md

  - 'Explosion' now has 'dissapate()' instead of 'exist()', and the timer is in the constructor (schedulor more like)

  - PressurePad defined as traversable always

+ - Moves are now remembered in Player and Block classes

+ - Reversable is now inherited from sprite, from which Player and Block inherit
+ - World has 'undo()' and 'reset()', which calls undo and reset in Player and Block
+ - Block has extensions to undo and reset, as it has a moveIndex that checks it's undoing the right move order

+ - Ice just overrides move instead of using slide